picoded/JavaCommons/README.md

 (If someone suggest a good contributors agreement process flow, it will be much appreciated).

 Note: WE HAVE 0 LAWYERS in our company, as such we cannot advice on legal status of this project.
 Worse case scenario, just view this as an accidental dump of our internal code.

+This is also more reasons why you should not use this library unless your working directly with us.

 ## Where is the code?